 Not all origination fees are created equal.
 The type of loan you take out, your credit history, and the lender you choose may affect the amount of your origination fee.

 For example, Upgrade, a personal loan lender, charges origination fees of up to 8%.
-Once you get approved for a loan, it’ll deduct the origination fee from your total loan funds.
+Once you get approved for a loan, it will deduct the origination fee from your total loan funds.

 Figure, a lender that offers home equity lines of credit (HELOCs), charges an origination fee of 4.99%.
 It includes the origination fee in the interest charge.

 Payoff, another personal loan lender, has origination fees that range between 0% and 5% of the loan amount.
-Just like Upgrade, it’ll subtract the fee from your loan amount right off the bat.
+Just like Upgrade, it will subtract the fee from your loan amount right off the bat.

 If you believe an origination fee is too high, ask your lender if they’ll lower the fee or even waive it.
 There’s no guarantee that negotiating will work, but it’s worth a shot, especially if you have good credit.

 While an origination fee is not a requirement for all loans, many lenders charge them to cover the costs of things like gathering documents, verifying the accuracy of the information provided, requesting information from employers, and ensuring your application meets certain criteria.

 While some lenders advertise “no origination fees,” they may charge you a higher interest rate or another fee to make up for it.
 So it’s a good idea to compare your options and do the math.
 You may find that a loan with an origination fee is more affordable than a similar loan without one.